MUSE

 This album gave Muse its huge success here in the States, thanks to Muse branching into more mainstream territory with songs like Starlight, which is poppish and very radio friendly, and Supermassive Black Hole, which is a blend of dance and rock.
 I'm fine with diversifying, although those aren't my favorite tracks.
 While this has a lot of great tracks once again, I find this to be the last Muse album that still contains some filler tracks.
 Soldier's Poem and Hoodoo just don't seem as well developed as the other songs, and probably could have safely been left off.
 Muse finally manages to end an album strongly, and puts their huge hit, Knights of Cydonia, right at the conclusion.

-1. Knights of Cydonia
+Best tracks:1.
+Knights of Cydonia

 2. Map of the Problematique